 You are responsible for paying all amounts not reimbursed under this benefit.
-Such amounts do not count toward your out-of-pocket maximum.
+Such amounts do not count toward your out-of-pocket maximum or toward satisfaction of your deductible.

 Certain solid organ and blood and marrow transplant services are covered if provided under the direction of a network physician and received at a designated transplant facility.
 These transplant and related services (including organ acquisition and procurement) must be medically necessary, appropriate for the diagnosis, without contraindications and be non-investigative.